beatricexc/GreyCampusMod2/README.md

 -there is no correlation between the consecutive residuals in a time series data

 **Homoscedasticity** : The residuals have constant variance at every level of x (error distribution)
-- the simples wasy to detect heteroscedasticity is by creating a fitted value vs a residual plot.
+- the simplest way to detect heteroscedasticity is by creating a fitted value vs a residual plot.

 **Multivariate Normality** : assumes that residuals are normally distributed